Basic Brain Decoding on EEG Data#

 Note

-To load your own datasets either via mne or from preprocessed X/y numpy arrays, see MNE Dataset Tutorial and Numpy Dataset Tutorial.
+To load your own datasets either via mne or from preprocessed X/y numpy arrays, see MNE Dataset Example and Custom Dataset Example.

 from braindecode.datasets import MOABBDataset